ChristensenJoe/budgeteer/README.md

   <img src="https://i.ibb.co/fFJ3rrV/header-logo-removebg-preview.png">
 </p>

-Budgeteer is a money budgetting and transaction tracking tool.
+Budgeteer is a money budgeting and transaction tracking tool.
 Features include account creation, email confirmation, money categorization, transaction logging, and paycheck allocation.

 ### A live version of Budgetter is deployed with heroku and running here: